mirnylab/pdSim/README.md

 ## Overview

 This simulator is written in C with an emphasis on very-fast simulations of moderately-sized tumors.
 A forward Gillespie algorithm (the Next Reaction) is used to model cell birth, death, and mutations.
+This code is written at a low-level and not designed for ease-of-use for the general population.

 ## Installation